Australian artists have been getting creative with our city’s construction sites since 2016, turning dull hoardings into fabulous artworks.

-We thought it was perfect timing to ask recent artists what it’s like to see their work on a construction site.
+We spoke to a few artists about what it’s like to see their work on a construction site.

 Suspended Figures is a series of fluid shapes created by bodies, fabric and wind.
 The photographs were taken over several years and are usually displayed as individual artworks.
 This is the first time the shapes have been combined.